DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-31-adding-an-accredited-provider-when-javascript-is-unavailable.md

 When users add an accredited provider in the Support console, we use autocomplete to help them search for accredited providers.

-The autocomplete works well for quickly selecting a school, but it requires JavaScript.
+The autocomplete works well for quickly selecting an accredited provider, but it requires JavaScript.
 Not everyone has JavaScript, and it does not always run successfully.

 We added a no-JavaScript version of the ‘Add accredited provider’ flow, which we can progressively enhance.